 Sexual exploitation of children in Indonesia

 In Indonesia, an estimated 40.000 to 70.000 children are victims of sexual exploitation.
 Approximately 30% of the sex workers in Indonesia are below 18 years old.
 Many children are victim of online child abuse imagery, or sexual exploitation in travel and tourism, these two are closely interlinked.
 International sex tourism and child sex tourism remains an issue, especially in major urban centers and tourist destinations across the country.

-Terre des Hommes Netherlands programme against sexual exploitation of children focuses on sexual exploitation in travel and tourism as well as online sexual exploitation of children.
-In 2016, Terre des Hommes Netherlands, Plan Netherlands, Defence for Children - ECPAT, Free a Girl and ICCO Cooperation launched ‘Down to Zero’ programme to put an end to commercial sexual exploitation in eleven countries including Indonesia.
-Read more about Down to Zero programme.
+Our programme against sexual exploitation of children focuses on sexual exploitation in travel and tourism as well as online sexual exploitation of children.
+In 2016, Terre des Hommes Netherlands, Plan Netherlands, Defence for Children - ECPAT, Free a Girl and ICCO Cooperation launched the ‘Down to Zero’ programme to put an end to commercial sexual exploitation in eleven countries including Indonesia.

 Child trafficking and migration in Indonesia